Can Melatonin Help with Weight Loss?By Carole Anderson Lucia Reviewed by Monica Ropar, Certified Nutritionist Science-Backed

 How to Boost Melatonin Naturally

-Melatonin plays a vital role in so many different body processes — so how can you naturally optimize yours?
+Melatonin plays a vital role in so many different body processes — so how can you naturally optimize your melatonin levels without the help of sleep aids?
 Here are a few ways you can boost the production of this beneficial hormone and potentially your health and weight loss along the way.

 Avoid light when sleeping.

 Melatonin is only produced in a relatively dark environment; sunlight and indoor lighting prevent its release.11 Make sure you sleep in a comfortable, dark room, and protect yourself from outside light, such as bright porch lights.
-Also, try to avoid screen time — whether TV, computer or phone — for at least an hour before bed, as the blue light these devices emit can dramatically affect the production and release of melatonin.12 Read these other sleep hygiene tips to get a better night’s sleep tonight.
+Also, try to avoid screen time — whether TV, computer or phone — for at least an hour before bed, as the blue light these devices emit can dramatically affect melatonin production and it’s release.12 Read these other sleep hygiene tips to get a better night’s sleep tonight and avoid daytime drowsiness tomorrow.

 Research from the American Academy of Sleep Medicine13 also shows that exposure to light during sleep may increase insulin resistance.
 In fact, the researchers found that just one night of light exposure had an adverse effect on measures of insulin resistance.
 While the researchers state that the impact they witnessed is “acute,” they say more research is needed to determine whether chronic exposure to light during sleep has long-term effects on metabolic function.